Objectives and Requirements

 While advocating probity and a prudent due process with a test track and pilot route, the big advantage will come from a self-funding, job-creating urban network with redundancy, reliability and good service.

 Aerial podcar operating costs are half the costs for a small car, so less than a car or taxi or bus.
-While some of the rural network can be profitable and self-funding, much of the rural network needs to be subsidised to provide equity for rural people, but once this is done, then the immediate availability of transport 24/7 at half the existing running cost of a small car will be an enormous benefit for the rural populous.
+While some of the rural network can be profitable and self-funding, the speeds of the urban podcars are too slow for rural operations.
+Much of the rural network needs to be subsidised to provide equity for rural people, but once this is done, then the immediate availability of transport 24/7 at half the existing running cost of a small car will be an enormous benefit for that rural populous.
+But this might take the form of a faster version of podcars or a hyperloop. and that is a separate investigation.

-The extent of the rural network depends upon the size of profits and low cost of network.
+The intensity of the urban network depends upon the size of profits and low cost of network.
 Only a guide-way mounted on poles is sufficiently low cost, and devoid of serious impact on existing road capacity.
 Low operating costs and 80% mode change are then prime factors.